-The tower-console excels at putting moving 2D art on screen so in many ways Yuna FX is a demonstration of the ideal PC-FX game as NEC imagined it: The resolution may suffer a bit even during the rare full screen clips but there’s none of the artifacting or colour crushing that plagues early FMV sequences on other hardware – and that’s because the PC-FX isn’t actually streaming a movie at all, but decompressing and then displaying a series of still images in order and in time to an audio track, like a high-tech flip book.
-Unfortunately for NEC 32-bit gamers were by and large actually quite tolerant of the unwanted graphical side-effects found in early FMV (and developers soon found ways to minimise the visual damage) so in the end this wasn’t the great boon the PC-FX needed to position itself as a strong alternative choice in the great console war but even so it’s a technique that has aged relatively well.
-The hardware also had one unique trick up its sleeve that neither the PlayStation or the Saturn could do (not that it mattered when everyone and their granny were busy arguing over Ridge Racer and Daytona USA): truly seamless transitions between stills and cinematic scenes.
-As the PC-FX sees no difference between the two it creates an environment where an image can suddenly burst into life without a single hitch or fade transition and it feels downright luxurious even twenty-four years later.
+The tower-console excels at putting moving 2D art on screen so in many ways Yuna FX is a demonstration of the ideal PC-FX game as NEC imagined it: The resolution may suffer a bit even during the rare full screen clips but there’s none of the artifacting or colour crushing that plagues early FMV sequences on other hardware.
+Unfortunately for NEC 32-bit gamers were by and large actually quite tolerant of the unwanted graphical side-effects found in early FMV movies (and developers soon found ways to minimise the visual damage) so in the end this wasn’t the great boon the PC-FX needed to position itself as a strong alternative choice in the great console war.
+Even so, it’s a technique that has aged relatively well, especially during the truly seamless transitions between stills and cinematic scenes; images suddenly bursting into life without a single hitch or fade transition (not that it mattered when everyone and their granny were busy arguing over Ridge Racer and Daytona USA).

 There are still some limitations though – there were always bound to be – and the big one outside of the expected reduced viewport are a number of missing or shortened scenes when compared to the original OVA, even though both episodes together (yep, just the two) struggle to hit an hour’s runtime in total.
 To compensate for the absent footage and to allow the user to do more than pick from two or three options whenever the video stops (there are no wrong choices here, only the right answer and an alternative “Yuna thinks about something or talks about someone for a few sentences” that loops back around to the original selection box) Yuna FX adds some exclusive interactive minigames that take over the narrative at one very good point and muscle their way in for the sake of it in all the others.